debkr/Search_Eng/README.md

 Link Pairing: Link pairings (i.e. cross-citations) can be handled by querying the Junction Table: Pair, therefore a separate attribute or database field has not been created.
 Link pairings were updated by the URL Resolver.

-DB02: WordHits
+**DB02: WordHits**

 Table: Doc
- id      INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT UNIQUE, url     TEXT UNIQUE, fetch   DATE, authy   INTEGER
+ id      INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT UNIQUE, DB1_Doc_id   INTEGER UNIQUE,
+ url     TEXT UNIQUE,
+ fetch   DATE,
+ authy   INTEGER,
+ year    INTEGER,
+ mnth    INTEGER,
+ ttl     TEXT

 Table: Hits
+ id      INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT UNIQUE,
+ DB1_Doc_id  INTEGER,
+ word    TEXT,
+ hits    INTEGER,
+ pos     INTEGER,
+ size    INTEGER,
+ caps    INTEGER,
+ bold    INTEGER,
+ inurl   INTEGER,
+ inttl   INTEGER,
+ inanch  INTEGER,
+ relev   INTEGER

+ Table: Cats
+ id      INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT UNIQUE,
+ DB1_Doc_id  INTEGER,
+ cat     TEXT UNIQUE,
+ parent  TEXT,
+ child   TEXT

+Table: Tags
+ id      INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT UNIQUE,
+ DB1_Doc_id  INTEGER,
+ tag     TEXT UNIQUE

+Table: Auth
- id      INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT UNIQUE, Doc_id  INTEGER, word   TEXT UNIQUE, hits    INTEGER, pos     INTEGER, size    INTEGER, caps    INTEGER, bold    INTEGER, domn    INTEGER, titl    INTEGER, anchr   INTEGER, relev   INTEGER
+ id      INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT UNIQUE,
+ domain  TEXT UNIQUE,
+ auth    INTEGER

-Indexer: (1) Extract a new document from DB01: RawData (where DB01:Doc.read = 0 or null), update fields Doc.id, Doc.url and Doc.fetch from DB01 for that document, and update DB01:Doc.read to 1 to indicate that doc has now been read/processed by the Indexer; (2) Read and parse content in the doc, collating all words and their total hits; (3) Update Doc.id to Hits.Doc_id, add each of the found words and their total number of hits to Hits.word and Hits.hits respectively; (4) Count the hits of each word in various key positions in the doc (position, larger size font (header tags), capitalised, bold, within URL or domain name, within doc title, within anchor text of referring URL) and update counts to relevant fields in Table: Hits.
+Indexer: (1) Extract a new document from DB01: RawData (where DB01:Doc.read = 0 or null), update fields Doc.id, Doc.url and Doc.fetch from DB01 for that document, and update DB01:Doc.read to 1 to indicate that doc has now been read/processed by the Indexer; (2) If URL relates to categories or tags, extract and update categories/tags to database then proceed to next URL, else (for blog posts) extract year/month and title and update to database; (3) (Blog posts only) read and parse content in the doc, collating all words and their total hits; (4) Update DB01:Doc.id to Hits.DB1_Doc_id, add each of the found words and their total number of hits to Hits.word and Hits.hits respectively; (5) Count the hits of each word in various key positions in the doc (position, font size (as per header tags), capitalised, bold, within URL (or domain name if preferred), within doc title, within anchor text of referring URL) and update counts/scores to relevant fields in Table: Hits.

 Relevancy Scoring: (1) For each word hit within the web page or document, calculate relevancy score based on weighted averages (with all hit attributes scored at pre-defined weightings, and with total hits (field Hits.hits) capped at a pre-defined level); (2) Update relevancy score to Hits.relev for each of the words in the document.

-Authority Scoring: (1) Calculate authority scoring of the web page or document based on pre-defined scoring system; (2) Update authority score to Doc.authy.
+Authority Scoring: (1) Set authority scoring of the web page or document based on user-entry for that domain; (2) Update authority score to Doc.authy and update domain and authority score to Auth.domain and Auth.auth respectively.
+(3) Alternatively, user may enter authority score manually for each URL (currently hard-coded into program but commented out).
+(Program may be updated at a later date to calculate authority score based on a pre-defined scoring system.)

-DB03: Lexicon
+**DB03: Lexicon**

 Table: Lex
  id      INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT UNIQUE,